abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 They all are based on **HAS-A** relationship i.e. aggregation (and composition).
 Some make use of **IS-A** relationship too.

 ### Decorator
 Add features layer-by-layer on an existing object without modifying the code for it.
-The modified decorator object is also an object and it is decoratable recursively any number of times (i.e. both **HAS-A** and **IS-A** relationships).
+The modified decorator object is also an object of a common interface and it is thus decoratable recursively any number of times (i.e. both **HAS-A** and **IS-A** relationships).

 Ex - used in `Collections.synchronizedXXX()` and `Collections.unmodifiableXXX()`.